dotdeas/printflow_playground/README.md

 * A web browser with cookies and javascript enabled

 ## Download
-You can download the newest release at http://github.com/dotdeas/printflow/releases/
+You can download the newest release at http://github.com/dotdeas/printflow_old/releases/

-If you prefer to follow the git repository, the following branch and tag names may be of interest
-* ``master`` is the current stable release
-* ``trunk`` is the development branch

 ## Installation
 1. Upload all the files to your web server